Are You Entitled to Financial Compensation for Your (or Your Child’s) Dog Attack Injuries? Find Out from Ardmore Dog Bite Attorney, Jeffrey H. Penneys

 You pay nothing unless we win your case.

 When we say nothing, we mean nothing.
 You do not pay court costs.
 You do not pay for copies.
 You do not pay anything unless and until Mr. Penneys negotiates a settlement (subject to your approval) or wins a verdict at trial.
 If your claim is successful, we will recoup our costs and our fees will be calculated as a percentage of your award, but you will never have to pay anything out of pocket during or after your dog bite claim.

 Schedule a Free Initial Consultation in Ardmore, PA

 If you or your child has been attacked by a dog in Ardmore, we encourage you to contact us as soon as possible for your free initial consultation.
-To schedule an appointment with dog bite injury lawyer, Jeffrey H. Penneys, call 215-771-0430 (Mr. Penneys’ cell phone) or tell us how to reach you online today.
+To schedule an appointment with an Ardmore Dog Bite attorney, Jeffrey H. Penneys, call 215-771-0430 (Mr. Penneys’ cell phone) or tell us how to reach you online today.